davidclaveau/lighthouse-web-notes/Week_1/Day_4/Functions_and_Recursion_Intro.md

 ### First-class Citizen

 * A first-class citizen in a given programming language is an **entity which supports all the operations generally available to other entitites.** These operations typically include:
-  * being pased as an argument,
+  * being passed as an argument,
   * returned from a function,
   * modified,
   * and assigned to a variable